alvarogarcia7/gilded-rose-kata-java/README.md

 Each rule is autonomous on how to apply itself.
 The rule itself indicates whether there is a match or not (using an `Option`).
 The rule engine just iterates through them until a match is found.
 Therefore, the order of the rules matters

+### Using factories

+Using factories (or named constructors) instead of normal constructors has been a great success.

+By contract, the constructor MUST return an instance of the class, but a named constructor MUST return an instance of the class or any children (covariant)

 ### Project as a legacy codebase

 I've decided to handle this refactoring kata as a legacy codebase and do not add unit tests for the existing behavior.